The Biggest Loser season 5: Finale (Week 16)

 The Finale began by announcing that Roger won over Mark in the fans' voting by around 100,000 votes from the millions of votes cast, granting him a slot in the final three, joining Kelly and Ali, and eliminating Mark.
 This makes Mark the first ever contestant to have been eliminated twice before the Finale.
 Next they showed each of the three finalists (as well as Mark) as they reunited with their families.
 Afterwards, they introduced the 16 eliminated players (Paul did not attend) and their newly transformed bodies.
 After that, they changed into their Biggest Loser uniforms, and it was time for the weigh in for the $100,000 consolation prize.
 Jenni (Green) lost 54 lbs and Lynn shed 80 lbs.
 Mallory (Brown) shed 65 lbs and Curtis dropped 150 lbs, meaning he could qualify for health insurance.
 Amanda (White) shed 64 lbs and Neill lost 88 lbs.
 Bette-Sue (Pink) dropped 75 lbs.
 Jenn (Purple) lost 64 lbs and Maggie dropped 70 lbs.
 Jackie (Orange) lost 89 lbs and Dan shed 136 lbs, taking the lead from Curtis.
 Trent (Gray) went next and dropped 135 lbs.
 Bernie (Blue) lost 130 lbs and took the lead from Dan.
+Brittany (Blue) is next and dropped 57 lbs.
 Jay (Black) dropped 103 lbs and Mark, the last eliminated contestant at the season, dropped 129 lbs, two pounds short of beating out Bernie.
 Bernie was declared the winner in the end and took home the $100,000 consolation cash prize.